nipy/mindboggle/docs/faq/why_mindboggle.rst

     - ported Mindboggle from Python 2 to Python 3
     - moved its documentation to readthedocs.org (generated every time a commit is made to the GitHub repository)
     - wrote docstring tests for almost every function
-    - set up continuous testing on circleci.com (also with a GitHub webhook)
+    - set up continuous testing on circleci.com (tests are run every time a commit is made to the GitHub repository)

 Please see our updated Mindboggle `team page <http://mindboggle.info/people.html>`_.